Book name: Empire of Sand

 The cultural underpinning of Empire of Sand was that of Medieval India, with the injection of familiar fantasy elements such as sorcery, and it was a vividly built world that grounded the characters and made for a compelling story.

 This was a very strong debut novel from Tasha Suri, and Empire of Sand established a number of themes and preoccupations that the author has developed further in her most recent novel The Jasmine Throne, released by Orbit in June.

 I have a very welcome two-week staycation coming up now, but I'll be back in a fortnight.
 In the meantime, please share your thoughts in the comments section below.

-If you’ve enjoyed this review, you might be interested in reading my review of A Game of Thrones by George RR Martin here.
-Or you might like to take a look at my review of The Princess and the Goblin by George MacDonald here.
+If you’ve enjoyed this review, you might be interested reading in my review of A Game of Thrones by George RR Martin.

-If you fancy something different, you might like to take a chance on my review of The Adventures and Memoirs of Sherlock Holmes by Sir Arthur Conan Doyle here.
+If you fancy something different, you might like to take a chance on my review of The Adventures and Memoirs of Sherlock Holmes by Sir Arthur Conan Doyle.